yesco/minisquel/README.md

   - date/time functions (on strings)
   - json/xml extract val f string
   - more math?
-- MAX/MIN/COUNT/AVG/VAR on whole file/NO groupby but with WHERE
 - xml querying
 - json querying
 - flatfile querying